 Source: Bureau of Labor Statistics, 2014, and Nevada Workforce

-Demand for Las Vegas culinary professionals is growing, but competition for positions in top-rated restaurants can be tight.
+Demand for Las Vegas culinary professionals is growing, but competition for positions in restaurants can be tight.
 Training and experience can help.
 Culinary schools in Las Vegas offer formal education in a number of culinary specialties, not just cooking.
 The following programs are common.

 - Culinary arts